 Regardless.
 2025.
 Oil on canvas.
 16 x 20 in.
-A cadmium and naphthol red rectangle, gray framed, contains vertical Naples yellow strokes near sap green and black, the right black rhythmically tripled, all over a black horizontal curve touching a tan base.
+A cadmium and naphthol red rectangle, gray framed, contains vertical Naples yellow strokes near sap green and black, the right black rhythmically tripled, over a black horizontal curve touching a tan base.

 Hope Maketh Not Ashamed.
 2019.
 Oil on canvas.
 52 x 86 in.
 Romans 5.
 A therapeutic community business in the S.S.
 Pierce Building, a historic Brookline, MA, landmark, acquired a print (31 x 49.4 in.) in 2024.